sniperkit/gears/readme.md

 ```go
 var BGContext context.Context
 ```
-BGContext is the background context for all gears middleware
+BGContext is the background context for all gears middleware.
+Usually the http.HandleFunc Is provided by NewHandler which cancels the derived context as soon the http request is handled.

 #### func  NewCanceledContext